- Alerts Log

 Go To Chart

-This button only applies to the Alerts Log tab.
+This command only applies to the Alerts Log tab.

-When you press the Go to Chart button when the Alerts Log tab is selected in the Alerts Manager, the chart the alert originated from will be scrolled to the Date-Time the Alert Condition became TRUE at.
+When you select the Go to Chart command when the Alerts Log tab is selected in the Alerts Manager, the chart the alert originated from will be scrolled to the Date-Time the Alert Condition became TRUE at.

 Edit >> Copy Selection